Jeremy1026/lbryio.tech/content/lesson/Introduction.md

 #### Instructions

-In the terminal editor below, enter `version` and see the output.
+In the terminal editor below, enter `./lbrynet-cli version` and see the output.